llnl/smith/src/docs/index.rst

 Smith
 =======

-Smith, formerly known as Serac, is a 3D implicit nonlinear thermal-structural simulation code.
+Smith is a 3D implicit nonlinear thermal-structural simulation code.
 Its primary purpose is to investigate multiphysics abstraction strategies and implicit finite element-based algorithm development for emerging computing architectures.
 It heavily leverages the `MFEM finite element library <https://mfem.org/>`_.